-^{}Hate Crimes: For calendar year 2015, there was one hate crime reported as having occurred On-Campus which was reported as racial bias.
-For calendar year 2016, there was one hate crime reported as having occurred On-Campus in an On-Campus Student Housing Facility which was reported as racial bias.
+Hate Crimes: For calendar year 2016, there was one hate crime reported as having occurred On-Campus in an On-Campus Student Housing Facility which was reported as racial bias.
 For calendar year 2017, there were five hate crimes reported as having occurred On-Campus in an On-Campus Student Housing Facility which were reported as racial bias.
+For calendar year 2018, there was one hate crime reported as having occurred On-Campus in an On-Campus Student Housing Facility which was reported as racial bias.